MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### My Device-based group didn't work with *[feature name]*

 If you're using a group that contains device objects, the devices must be Microsoft Entra joined or hybrid joined.
-Devices that are Microsoft Entra registered/Workplace joined won't be recognized when the group is processed.
+Devices that are Microsoft Entra registered/Workplace joined aren't recognized when the group is processed.
 As an alternative, consider adding one or more corresponding user objects.
 For more information, see the [requirements for using Microsoft Entra groups](#microsoft-entra-groups-requirements).

 ## Report a problem